Digipath AI Test

 Normal Cells (DNA Index 1.0-1.25)

-Diploid cells: Standard DNA content for healthy cells
+Diploid Cells: Standard DNA content for healthy cells

-Stable genetics: Normal chromosome number and structure
+Stable Genetics: Normal chromosome number and structure

-No cancer risk: Cells functioning normally
+No Cancer Risk: Cells functioning normally

 Cycling Cells (DNA Index 1.25-2.5)

-Dividing cells: Normal cells in the process of division
+Dividing Cells: Normal cells in the process of division

-Temporary state: Cells preparing for mitosis
+Temporary State: Cells preparing for mitosis

-Monitored closely: May indicate increased cellular activity
+Monitored Closely: May indicate increased cellular activity

 Aneuploid Cells (DNA Index >2.5)

-Abnormal DNA content: Significantly altered genetic material
+Abnormal DNA Content: Significantly altered genetic material

-Cancer biomarker: Strong indication of malignant transformation
+Cancer Biomarker: Strong indication of malignant transformation

-Requires action: Immediate follow-up and further investigation needed
+Requires Action: Immediate follow-up and investigation needed

 Artificial Intelligence Integration